natowi/meshroom-360-datasets/README.md

 If you have more images, please provide a download link in the readme.md.
 By contributing your images, you agree that they will be licensed under CC BY-SA 4.0 by [yourname].

+Add your github username as prefix to your image file names.

 # Structure

 **indoor**